 World Press Freedom Day acts as a reminder of the importance of a free press in a functioning and safe society and serves to commemorate the journalists who have lost their lives in support of the free press.
 In a time when media coverage is prone to fear-mongering and sensationalism, taking the time to appreciate and seek out journalism with integrity has never been more important.
 Freedom of expression is a fundamental human right as stated in Article 19 of the Universal Declaration of Human Rights.

-World Press Freedom Day was first organized by the United Nations General Assembly in 1993 in an effort to reflect upon press freedom in the world.
-The day marks the anniversary of the Declaration of Windhoek, a statement of press freedom principles put together by African journalists in 1991 to promote an independent and pluralistic African press.
-This holiday is celebrated on May 3.
+World Press Freedom Day was established in 1993 by the UN General Assembly.
+This day marks the anniversary of the Declaration of Windhoek, a statement of press freedom principles put together by African journalists in 1991 to promote an independent and pluralistic African press.
+This day is observed annually on May 3.

-In the News and Trending for World Press Freedom DayUpdated Journalists provide ‘antidote’ to COVID-19 misinformation, UN chief says ahead of World Press Freedom Day
+In the News and Trending in Canada for World Press Freedom DayUpdated Today marks World Press Freedom Day

 newsradio.lkMayor makes first proclamation of tenure for Wednesday World Press Freedom Day

 strathroytoday.caAnna Maria Tremonti keynote speaker at World Press Freedom Day on May 3

 hilltimes.comOn Press Freedom Day, media workers endure challenges in and out of newsrooms